 (b) The “Credit Event Upon Merger” provisions of Section 5(b)(iv), as amended below, will apply only to Party A.

-The “Automatic Early Termination” provision of Section 6(a) will apply to Party A in the case of Party A.    The “Automatic Early Termination” provision of Section 6(a) will not apply to Party B.
+(g)(c) The “Automatic Early Termination” provision of Section 6(a) will apply to Party A in the case of Party A.    The “Automatic Early Termination” provision of Section 6(a) will not apply to Party B.

-Payments on Early Termination.
+(h)(d) Payments on Early Termination.
 For the purpose of Section 6(e) of this Agreement: -

 (i) Loss will apply; provided that in the case of Loss incurred by Party B, such amount shall be the entire amount of unpaid principal and interest and all other amounts due or to become due under the Facility Agreement (as defined in the Confirmation) (which Loss is in addition to amounts to which Party B may become entitled under Section 11 of this Agreement, but in each case    without duplication of amounts payable under the Confirmation).